Nonprofit Grant Writing: How to Secure Grants for Your Cause

 Make it part of your grant writing discipline to communicate complex ideas simply.
 To communicate in a straightforward but compelling way, try the following:

 - Think before you write.
-Clarify what your intent is before putting it on paper.
+Clarify exactly what you’re asking for before putting it on paper.

 - Use familiar, concrete words.
 Avoid pretension and unhelpful jargon as these can bog down the reader.

 - Develop transitions.
-This helps you link ideas, arguments, paragraphs, and sections instead of abruptly jumping to a new topic.
+Transitions help you link ideas, arguments, paragraphs, and sections instead of abruptly jumping to a new topic.

 - Organize using signposts.
 Use headings, lists, and bullet points to help the reader navigate your ideas.